llms-atpennmed/llm-collective-penn/README.md

 ---

+## BiWeekly Meeting
+We meet on Zoom BiWeekly at 2-3 pm EST. For invite please reach out to singhalp@pennmedicine.upenn.edu

 ## Repository Structure
 This repository serves as a centralized hub for all activities and resources of the **LLM Collective @Penn**: